The Ottawa Hospital lifts most mask requirements, but some say it's too soon | CBC News

 Labos said it's become clear during the pandemic that masking works to prevent airborne diseases from spreading, given that influenza cases all but disappeared when mandates were in place.

-He said there are other preventative measures to look at too such as air filters and improving ventilation in buildings, though those come at a higher cost, so public policy makers have a choice to make.
+He said there are other preventative measures to look at such as air filters and improving ventilation in buildings, though those come at a higher cost.

 Worries about staff